 F72 University-sponsored events, on- and off-campus (such as extracurricular events, social activities, athletic events, and field trips) shall not be scheduled between twenty-four (24) hours before the first scheduled final examination and the end of the last scheduled final examination.
-In addition, off-campus events shall not be scheduled to prohibit a student from being on campus between twenty-four (24) hours before the first scheduled final examination and the end of the last scheduled final examination and the end of the last scheduled final examination and the end of the last scheduled final examination.
+In addition, off-campus events shall not be scheduled to prohibit a student from being on campus between twenty-four (24) hours before the first scheduled final examination and the end of the last scheduled final examination.